conundris/junie_libgdx_roguelike/networking-implementation-summary.md

 - Updated MainMenuScreen to add multiplayer option

 ## Features
+- Choose at startup whether to host a game or join someone else's game
 - Host a game as a server
 - Join a game as a client
 - See and interact with other players in the game world